packed-re/PyppeteerProtect/README.md

 PyppeteerProtect works by calling `Runtime.disable` and hooking `CDPSession.send` to drop any `Runtime.enable` requests sent by the pyppeteer library. `Runtime.enable` is used to retrieve an execution context id, which is required for functions such as `Page.evaluate` and `Page.querySelectorAll` to work, but in doing so, it enables the scripts running on the target page to observe behavior that would indicate that the browser is being controlled by automation software, like pyppeteer/puppeteer.

-Though, as mentioned above, pyppeteer still needs an execution context to do anything useful, so PyppeteerProtect retrieves one either by calling out to a binding (created with `Runtime.addBinding` and `Runtime.bindingCalled`, and called using `Page.addScriptToEvaluateOnNewDocument` and `Runtime.evaluate` in an isolated context), or by creating an isolated world (using `Page.createIsolatedWorld`).
+PyppeteerProtect retrieves an execution context either by calling out to a binding (created with `Runtime.addBinding` and `Runtime.bindingCalled`, and called using `Page.addScriptToEvaluateOnNewDocument` and `Runtime.evaluate` in an isolated context), or by creating an isolated world (using `Page.createIsolatedWorld`).

 These patches are applied automatically on each navigation using `Page.on("response", callback)`.